knightsUCF/SpaceGame/design/design.md

 28. Like John Romero's game Space Rogue, just going between objects is exciting
 29. People are divided on aliens, so having an empty universe gives us less work and is more scientifically accepted
 30. We have a chance of organically designing the game with our own art style
+31. Lots more of screenshots we can take to make the trailer interesting, fill out the trailer
+32. The music can be more minimal, even beautiful, much more suited to our style, and also less work of writing a busy action score

 For example check out this low poly recreation of No Man's Sky: